This document introduces a set of useful diagram types and a subset of ArchiMate elements.

 The flow of actions in this sequence diagram (above):

 - The Application Component A’s sub-process X sends a request message with parameter A to the Application B.

 - The Application Component B’s sub-process B-1 receives the incoming request, and then calls (synchronously) Application Component C, in which Application Function Y receives the request, performs some actions and responds back.

-- The Application Component B’s other sub-process B-2 sends a message with parameters to the Application Component D, and then receives acknowledgement.
-Application Component D contains sub-component that executes the processing.
+- The Application Component B’s other sub-process B-2 sends a message with parameters to the Application Component D, and then receives an acknowledgment.
+The Application Component D contains a sub-component that executes the processing.

 - The Application Component A receives the response message from the Application Component B.

 As shown here, we can model quite complex integration mechanisms with a combination of these elements (Application Component, Application Process and Application Function and relations (Trigger, Flow).
 UML sequence diagram has its own specialized purpose in software design, but ArchiMate can be utilized in quite a many modelling purposes – also in application design.